Chronology of Jesus’ Public Ministry

 Jesus and the twelve …

 The precise length of time the twelve were out in the field on their solo mission cannot be pinpointed, because the date they departed is not recorded in Scripture.
-Therefore, we can only hypothesize from recorded events that the Apostles possibly attended and from seasons of sowing, harvesting and preservation of crops to when the Apostles returned for the upcoming Spring Passover.
+Therefore, we can only hypothesize from recorded events that the Apostles possibly attended and from seasons of cultivation, planting, harvesting and preservation of crops to when the Apostles returned for the upcoming Spring Passover.
 Israel was an agrarian society—planting and animal husbandry was critical.
 Their lives revolved around sowing and reaping.
 Perhaps the two most likely times they left on their two by two mission was:

 OR